kennethjiang/3dp-ai-tools/README.md

 ## Usage

 1. Open the application in your web browser.
+2. Choose the tool you want to use from the navigation.
+3. For "How Is It Sliced?":
-2. Upload a 3MF file using the drag-and-drop area or the file browser (max 4.5MB).
+   - Upload a 3MF file using the drag-and-drop area or the file browser (max 4.5MB).
-3. Wait for the analysis to complete.
+   - Wait for the analysis to complete.
-4. Explore the results across different tabs:
+   - Explore the results across different tabs:
      - Overview: General information about the print settings
      - Files: View all files contained in the 3MF archive
      - Settings: Analyze modified slicer settings
      - Comparison: Compare against standard profiles
+4. For "Print Troubleshooting":
+   - Upload a G-code file using the drag-and-drop area or file browser (max 20MB).
+   - Describe the print issue you're experiencing in the text area.
+   - Submit your information and wait for the AI analysis.
+   - Review the troubleshooting guidance provided.

+## Future Tools

+This project aims to expand with additional AI-powered tools for 3D printing.
+Future tools may include:
+- Model optimization suggestions
+- Material compatibility checker
+- Print time and cost estimator
+- Automatic profile tuning

 ## Development Notes